| When is Free Speech Not Free Speech in America?How

 They gather on the corner of Lincoln Square in the city every Tuesday afternoon

+and silently hold signs encouraging alternatives to war.
 Again, say what you will about these people's viewpoints.
 Regardless of whether

 you agree with them or not, they have a Constitutional right to be there.
+I have covered their peace vigils about four times in the past two months,

 and each time I have been appalled by how they were treated by passersby.